Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Introduction

 \section{Introduction}

 Understanding complex video content is a long-standing goal for large multimodal models~\citep{wang2025ross3d, team2025kwai, chen2024longvila, zhang2024long, ye2024mplug, zhang2023video, llava-video, wang2024reconstructive}, as videos encapsulate rich temporal dynamics and spatial interactions that far exceed the information in static images.
-While recent progress has advanced performance on tasks like action recognition and video question answering~\citep{qwen2.5vl,zhu2025internvl3,llava-video,videochat2,damonlpsg2025videollama3}, building models that can perform reliable, fine-grained reasoning over long and cluttered scenes remains challenging.
+While recent progress has improved performance on tasks such as video question answering~\citep{qwen2.5vl,zhu2025internvl3,llava-video,videochat2,damonlpsg2025videollama3}, building models that can perform reliable, fine-grained reasoning over long, cluttered scenes remains challenging.

-Recent ``thinking with images'' attempts~\citep{openai-o3, wang2025vgr, wang2025traceable, zheng2025deepeyes} leverage explicit operations (such as cropping, zoom-in, and region selection) to interleave detailed \textit{visual evidence} with language, achieving superior performance on fine-grained image comprehension.
+Recent \textit{``Thinking with Images''} attempts~\citep{openai-o3, wang2025vgr, wang2025traceable, zheng2025deepeyes} leverage explicit operations (such as cropping, zoom-in, and region selection) to interleave detailed \textit{visual evidence} with language, achieving superior performance on fine-grained image comprehension.
 This success motivates extending a similar paradigm to the video domain.

-However, this extension is substantially difficult and non-trivial due to the requirement for \textit{coherent localization across both time and space} precisely.
+However, this extension is difficult and non-trivial due to the requirement for \textit{coherent localization across both time and space} precisely.
 The complexity of dynamic scenes, \textit{e.g.}, replete with motion, occlusions, and camera changes, makes it incredibly challenging to pinpoint when and where events of interest occur.
 As a result, previous attempts to incorporate explicit reasoning in video have often been limited to \textit{textual rationales}~\citep{video-r1,wang2025videorft} or, coarse, \textit{temporal-only} grounding~\citep{videochat-r1,timer1}, failing to achieve the fine-grained spatio-temporal precision necessary for complex video reasoning.
 This gap is largely due to two interconnected obstacles: (1) the absence of \textit{high-quality datasets} that provide joint spatio-temporal supervision for reasoning, and (2) the inherent difficulty of training a model to precisely localize objects in \textit{time and space} simultaneously.